 Estimate your Employee Provident Fund corpus.

 The EPF Calculator helps you estimate your retirement corpus through the Employee Provident Fund—India's largest social security scheme covering over 6 crore active members.
-Established under the Employees' Provident Funds and Miscellaneous Provisions Act, 1952, EPF is a government-mandated retirement savings program that requires both employees and employers to contribute 12% of basic salary plus dearness allowance each month.
+Managed by the Employees' Provident Fund Organisation (EPFO) under the Ministry of Labour and Employment, this government-mandated retirement savings program requires both employees and employers to contribute 12% of basic salary plus dearness allowance (DA) each month.
+It stands as one of India's most reliable tax-free retirement assets.

 A = Maturity amount (total EPF corpus at retirement)